neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-possible-this-is-how.md

 It will take a historical effort to build a secure online voting platform that allows all registered voters to make their voices heard and gives them the confidence that their votes count.
-If you find improving access to voting, guaranteeing the integrity of elections, and solving interesting problems as important and as compelling as I do, please [get in touch](/contact) so we can collaborate on something that could transform society for the better.
+If you find improving access to voting, guaranteeing the integrity of elections, promoting social justice, and solving interesting problems as important and as compelling as I do, please [get in touch](/contact) so we can collaborate on something that could transform society for the better.